 1 (e)(4) Notwithstanding the conduct for which the respondent was disciplined, the 2 respondent has the requisite honesty and integrity to practice law.
 In readmission cases, 3 the respondent must appear before the Bar's Character and Fitness Committee and 4 cooperate in its investigation of the respondent.
-A copy of the Character and Fitness 5 Committee's report and recommendation shall will be provided to the OPC and 6 forwarded to the district court assigned to the petition after the respondent files a petition.
-7 (e)(5) The respondent has kept informed about recent developments in the law and is 8 competent to practice.
-9 (e)(6) In cases of suspensions for one year or more, the respondent shall-will be required 10 to pass the Multistate Professional Responsibility Examination.
+A copy of the Character and Fitness 5 Committee's report and recommendation shall will be provided to the OPC and 6 forwarded to the district court assigned to the petition after the respondent files a petition 7 (e)(5) The respondent has kept informed about recent developments in the law and is 8 competent to practice.
+9 (e)(6) In cases of suspensions for one year or more, the respondent shall will be required 10 to pass the Multistate Professional Responsibility Examination.
 11 (e)(7) In all cases of disbarment, the respondent shall will be required to pass the student 12 applicant Bar Examination and the Multistate Professional Responsibility Examination.
 13 (e)(8) The respondent has fully reimbursed the Bar's Lawyers' Fund for Client Protection 14 or Licensed Paralegal Practitioners' Fund for Client Protection for any amounts paid on 15 account of the respondent's conduct.
 16 (f) Review of petition .
-Within 60 days after of receiving a respondent's petition for 17 reinstatement or readmission, OPC mustered shall either: 18 (f)(1) advise the respondent and the district court that OPC counsel-will not object to the 19 respondent's reinstatement or readmission; or 20 (f)(2) file a written objection to the petition.
-21 (g) Hearing; report.
-If OPC files an objection is filed by OPC counsel, the district court, as soon 22 as reasonably practicable and within a target date of 90 days of the filing of the petition, shallwill 23 conduct a hearing at which the respondent shall will have the burden of demonstrating by a 24 preponderance of the evidence that the respondent has met each of the criteria in paragraph (e) 25 or, if not, that there is good and sufficient reason why the respondent should nevertheless be 26 reinstated or readmitted.
-The district court shallwill enter its findings and order.
-If OPC does not 27 file anno objection is filed by OPC counsel, the district court shall will review the petition 28 without a hearing and enter its findings and order.
+Within 60 days after of receiving a respondent's petition for 17 reinstatement or readmission, the OPC must counsel shall either: 18 (f)(1) advise the respondent and the district court that the OPC eounsel will not object to 19 the respondent's reinstatement or readmission; or 20 (f)(2) file a written objection to the petition.
+21 (g) Hearing; report .
+If the OPC files an objection is filed by OPC counsel, the district court, as 22 soon as reasonably practicable and within a target date of 90 days of the filing of the petition, 23 shallwill conduct a hearing at which the respondent shall-will have the burden of demonstrating 24 by a preponderance of the evidence that the respondent has met each of the criteria in paragraph 25 (e) or, if not, that there is good and sufficient reason why the respondent should nevertheless be 26 reinstated or readmitted.
+The district court shall will enter its findings and order.
+If the OPC does 27 not file anno objection is filed by OPC counsel, the district court shallwill review the petition 28 without a hearing and enter its findings and order.